smithery-ai/mcp-summarization-functions/README.md

 - `MAX_TOKENS`: Maximum tokens for model responses (default: 1024)
 - `SUMMARIZATION_CHAR_THRESHOLD`: Character count threshold for when to summarize (default: 512)
 - `SUMMARIZATION_CACHE_MAX_AGE`: Cache duration in milliseconds (default: 3600000 - 1 hour)
+- `MCP_WORKING_DIR` - fallback directory for trying to find files with relative paths from

 ### Example Configurations